-We believe that hostels should continue to provide all independent travellers of various ages, races, and status – who enjoy being part of a transient community – with low-cost accommodation in a sociable environment.
+We believe that hostels should continue to provide all independent travellers who enjoy being part of a transient community with low-cost accommodation in a sociable environment

 Now, hostels vary greatly: there are still those that belong to associations (such as the Scottish Youth Hostels Association), but also there are independent, backpacker and bunkhouse hostels, and what the majority have in common is that they provide low-cost dormitory accommodation in a sociable environment.

 Since 2013, Inveraray Hostel has been an independent hostel.
 We are not part of any large organisation, chain or franchise.
 We are not a ‘youth’ hostel.
 We are self-sustainable: wholly reliant on the income made only by this hostel, the determination of staff and the welcome encouragement from our visitors!

 We belong to a growing network of other independent hostels – take a look: www.indepenedenthostels.co.uk

 Keeping our accommodation affordable for guests means we have to keep our expenses as low as possible (no ensuites, bespoke wardrobes or mini-bars here!) and run the business with as few multi-talented staff as possible.
 With more and more people expecting a disproportionate lot for very, very little, running a hostel can be quite a challenge!